iExecBlockchainComputing/plugin-iexec/README.md

 ## Features

-- create a protectedData thought the iExec Protocol
+- Fetch the RLC token balance of a wallet on the iExec sidechain (Bellecour).

 ## Prerequisites